Viewing Course History

 Application for Credit Transfer

 Credit transfer will only be granted where a student is able to demonstrate that tertiary studies undertaken, equivalent in content and depth to the CQUniversity course have been successfully completed.
-Students should examine unit synopses in this handbook to determine the units for which they may be eligible to receive exemption.
+Students should examine unit outlines in this handbook to determine the units for which they may be eligible to receive exemption.

 You can apply for direct credit against CQUniversity units if equivalent tertiary level study has been completed.
 You must supply relevant documentation (study guides, unit profiles, etc.) in this process.
 Refer to the Credit Transfer website for further details on the guidelines and application process.